worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 "But why?
 What does a triangle tell you?"

 "Distance.
 If you have three points with known positions, you can triangulate.
 Measure vast distances.
 Create a baseline long enough to—" He stopped.
-Looked at Sarah.
+Looked at Liv.
 "You could measure interstellar distances.
 You could establish a coordinate system for deep space navigation.
 You'd need three reference points, and they'd need to be far enough apart, and..."

-Sarah's mind was racing.
+Liv's mind was racing.
 "The Golden Records.
 Everyone thought they were messages to aliens.
 But what if they're coordinate markers?
 Position stamps?
 Proof of origin point?"

 "Then the mission isn't about the planets.
 Or not just about them.
 It's about establishing Earth's position in the galaxy.
 Creating a map.
 A reference frame."